-The decluttering guru has been creating and sharing ingenious ways to make life simpler and run more smoothly ever since her book, The Life-Changing Magic of Tidying Up, was released in the US in 2014.
-Since then, the minimalist has chagned the way we fold, launched a show on Netlfix - the aptly titled Tidying up with Marie Kondo, and inspired us all to cut down on anything that doesn't 'spark joy'.
+The decluttering guru has been creating and sharing ingenious Japanese organizing techniques to make life simpler and run more smoothly ever since her book, The Life-Changing Magic of Tidying Up, was released in the US in 2014.
+Since then, the minimalist has changed the way we fold, launched a show on Netlfix - the aptly titled Tidying up with Marie Kondo, and inspired us all to cut down on anything that doesn't 'spark joy'.

 Even if going full-blown KonMari (what Kondo calls her style of tidying) seems a bit out of reach at the moment, these ideas will help clear your home and your mind, one step at a time.

 Here are five of Kondo's top tips to try now.

 What is the KonMari Method?

 The KonMari Method is a methodical approach to tidying: by category, rather than by the room or location within a room.
 Marie Kondo encourages us to start with clothes, then books, papers and miscellaneous items, finishing with sentimental possessions.
 She suggests keeping only the things that 'spark joy'.
 Those that don't, she suggests you find a new home for.

 Contrary to how most people would think, Kondo advises to work through your home in order of category rather than tackling a whole room.

 While it may seem to make more sense to sort by room and think of separate kitchen storage ideas for example, Kondo points out that it's hard to really achieve much this way.